ronjj/GetMeHome/README.md

   - View intermediate stops and full route the bus will take
   - Get link to buy ticket from respective services website
   - Get discount codes (OurBus only at the moment)
+  - See trip departure and destination location on map (FlixBus only at the moment)

 **What I Learned**: